daviidy/sde-interview-guide-recap/README.md

 # sde-interview-guide-recap
-Summary of what I'm learning from the book
+Summary of what I'm learning from the book Software Engineer Interview Survival Guide